 - Since finding slots is becoming a perpetual problem, airlines need to prioritize the slots according to the importance of the cargo being moved.

 - There is a constant threat of airline staff and flight crew being placed under quarantine.

 What the TIACA (The International Air Cargo Association) says

 The TIACA has compiled ‘A Working Document on a Post COVID-19 Recovery Path’ which provides answers to all questions related to the air cargo industry and how its operations are altering because of the pandemic.
-Vladimir Zubkov, the Secretary General of the TIACA states in an interview published on International Airport Review, “TIACA sees its role to permanently promote the air cargo industry.
-The organisation is focused on reaching out to governments and reminding them that air cargo is a significant contributor to the global economy and international trade, and that it plays a very important role in preventing and battling the disastrous effect of coronavirus.
-The value of air cargo to airlines, governments, shippers and consignees has become more evident in the response to the COVID-19 crisis.”
+Vladimir Zubkov, the Secretary-General of the TIACA states in an interview published on International Airport Review, “TIACA sees its role to permanently promote the air cargo industry.
+The organization is focused on reaching out to governments and reminding them that air cargo is a significant contributor to the global economy and international trade and that it plays a very important role in preventing and battling the disastrous effect of coronavirus.
+The value of air cargo to airlines, governments, shippers, and consignees has become more evident in the response to the COVID-19 crisis.”
 When asked about the future role of this industry, Mr. Zukov states, “One of the key tasks is to safeguard the functionality of the air cargo supply chain to the maximum extent possible.
 A presumably stable element in recovery scenarios, air cargo will play a significant role in supporting the recovery of the global supply chain and the economy.
 One important condition is the facilitation and flexibility of rules.”